2019 Farmland Value Survey Iowa State University

 The Iowa State University Farmland Value Survey was initiated in 1941 and is sponsored annually by Iowa State University.
 Only the state average and the district averages are based directly on ISU survey data.
-County estimates are derived using a procedure that combines ISU survey results with data from the US Census of Agriculture.
+County estimates are derived using a procedure that combines ISU survey results with data from the U.S. Census of Agriculture.
 Since 2014, the survey has been conducted by the Center for Agricultural and Rural Development in the Department of Economics at Iowa State University and Iowa State University Extension and Outreach.

 The survey is intended to provide information on general land value trends, geographical land price relationships, and factors influencing the Iowa land market.
 The survey is not intended to provide a direct estimate for any particular piece of property.

-The survey is based on reports by licensed real estate brokers, farm managers, appraisers, agricultural lenders, county assessors, and selected individuals considered to be knowledgeable of land market conditions.
+The survey is an expert opinion survey based on reports by licensed real estate brokers, farm managers, appraisers, agricultural lenders, county assessors, and selected individuals considered to be knowledgeable of land market conditions.
 Respondents were asked to report for more than one county if they were knowledgeable about the land markets.
-The 2016 survey is based on 518 usable respondents providing 711 county land values estimates.
+The 2019 ISU Land Value Survey is based on 679 usable county- level land value estimates provided by 553 agricultural professionals.

-Of the 518 respondents, 252 (49 percent) completed the survey online.
+Of the 553 respondents, 61% completed the survey online.
 Online responses allow participants to provide estimates for up to 15 counties.
-A new web portal has been developed this year to facilitate the visualization and analysis of Iowa farmland values by pooling data from ISU, USDA, Chicago Fed, and the Realtor Land Institute, as well as by making use of charts over time and interactive county maps.
-The portal can be accessed at www.card.iastate.edu/farmland/.
+A web portal has been developed to facilitate the visualization and analysis of Iowa farmland values by pooling data from ISU, USDA, Chicago Fed, and the Realtor Land Institute, as well as by making use of charts over time and interactive county maps.
+The portal can be accessed at www.card.iastate.edu/farmland.

 Most survey respondents listed positive and/or negative factors influencing the land market.
-Of these respondents, 90 percent listed at least one positive factor, and 92 percent listed at least one negative factor.
+Of all respondents, 75% listed at least one positive factor, and 77% listed at least one negative factor.
 In most cases, respondents listed multiple factors.

-There were three positive factors listed by over 10 percent of respondents who provided at least one positive factor.
-The most frequently mentioned factor was low interest rates, mentioned by 23 percent of the respondents.
-Strong yields were the second-most frequently mentioned positive factor, mentioned by 17 percent of the respondents.
+There were three positive factors listed by over 10% of respondents who provided at least one positive factor.
+The most frequently mentioned factor was favorable interest rates, mentioned by 23% of respondents.
+Limited land supply and strong yields were the second- and third-most frequently mentioned positive factors, mentioned by 18% and 11% of respondents, respectively.
 Other frequently mentioned positive factors included strong demand, especially by farmers (7%), government payments such as the trade aid payments (6%), and investor demand (5%).

-There was only one negative factor listed by more than 10 percent of respondents who identified at least one negative factor.
+There were also three negative factors listed by more than 10% of respondents who identified at least one negative factor.
 The most frequently mentioned negative factor affecting land values was lower commodity prices, mentioned by 32% of respondents.
-Weather and tariffs on agricultural commodities such as US soybeans were the second-most frequently mentioned negative factor (8 percent).
-Livestock losses, weak cash rental rates, and weakening global economy and stock market returns was mentioned by 7, 5, and 4 percent of the respondents, respectively.
+Weather and tariffs on agricultural commodities such as US soybeans were the second- and third-most frequently mentioned negative factor, mentioned by 12% of respondents.
+Cash/credit availability, higher input costs, and an uncertain agricultural future were each mentioned by 3-7% of respondents.

 Number of Sales Compared to Previous Year

-Over half, (61 percent) of respondents reported lower sales in 2016 relative to 2015.
-On the other end of the spectrum, just 10 percent reported more sales, and 29 percent reported the same level of sales in 2016 relative to 2015.
+Twenty-five percent of respondents reported lower sales in 2019 relative to one year ago.
+On the other end of the spectrum, just 27% reported more sales, and 48% reported the same level of sales in 2019 relative to 2018.